Imagine searching for flights and finding the following:

 I continued these steps until I found five flights that eventually plopped me down in South Korea for CHEAPER than it would have been for a one-way direct flight.

-It’s actually easy to find cheap flights to anywhere when you’re flexible, willing to be a bit spontaneous, and make shorter jaunts towards your end destination.
+It’s actually easy to find cheap flights to anywhere when you’re flexible while planning a trip, willing to be a bit spontaneous, and make shorter jaunts towards your end destination.

 The breakdown of all the flights booked: